 The maximum exposure to credit risk by class of recognised financial assets at the end of the reporting period, excluding the value of any collateral or other security held is equivalent to the carrying amount and classification of those financial assets (net of any provisions) as presented in the statement of financial position.
-The Group's most significant credit risk is the loan receivable from Magnus.
-Details of this loan are disclosed in Note 24.
+The Group is not exposed to significant credit risk.